Consensys/0x-review/report/3_general_findings.md

+### Paying less fees by taking advantage of rounding errors

+Another concern consequentially derived from rounding error is a strategy takers may take advantage of to minimize the transaction fees he/she pays.
+Specifically paidTakerFee is calculated using getPartialAmount function which truncates the decimal.
+First of all, `fillOrder()` doesn't check the error percentage to make sure it was below 0.1%.
+Secondly, even if it does, takers could still try to construct his order into smaller chunks to "enjoy a 0.1% discount" in every chunk.
+Thirdly, since relayer will most likely pick orders with high transaction fees, makers could claim to pay a slightly higher fee in the order while in fact they're not, to get a prioritized inclusion onto the order book.
+<br/><br/><br/>

 ### Unfillable Orders - DRAFT

 Rounding errors cause unfillable orders, which arise when all potential fills result in too high of a rounding error, so the order is essentially bricked.
 An example of such an order is outlined below: